lequipefr/mockserver-behat-context/README.md

 ### PHP client

-You can use [MockServerClient](./src/MockServerClient.php) as a simple client, and send your expectations as raw arrays, as defined in [mockserver swagger api](https://app.swaggerhub.com/apis/jamesdbloom/mock-server-openapi/5.12.x#/expectation/put_expectation):
+You can use this library as a simple client, and send your expectations as raw arrays, as defined in [mockserver swagger api](https://app.swaggerhub.com/apis/jamesdbloom/mock-server-openapi/5.12.x#/expectation/put_expectation):